BabylonJS/OldDocumentationSite/content/How_To/Particles/Point_Cloud_Particles.md

 pcs.buildMeshAsync().then(() => box.dispose());
 ```

-If you want never want the particle properties of your PCS to change, ie you want it to be immutable then you need do more.
+If you never want the particle properties of your PCS to change, ie you want it to be immutable then you need do no more.
 Alternatively you can set the PCS as immutable on creation by setting the updatable option.
 (Currently updatable is the only item in the option list that is available but the option list is open for future expansions)

 ```javascript
 var pcs= new BABYLON.PointsCloudSystem("pcs", 5, scene, {updatable: false});
 ```

-After making updatable false the following methods will no longer have any effect, `initParticles()`, `updateParticle(particle)` and `setParticles`.
+After making updatable false the following methods will no longer have any effect, `initParticles()`, `updateParticle(particle)` and `setParticles()`.

 ## Particle Management